sl3w/Multilayer-Perceptron-PHP/README.md

-# neuronochka
+# Multilayer-Perceptron-PHP

-Multilayer perceptron on PHP
+Multilayer perceptron on PHP with classification and prognosis